lborruto/lborruto.github.io/_posts/2024-11-26-terraform.md

 I developed comprehensive **Terraform modules** tailored for Azure, enabling automated deployment and management of resources such as virtual networks, storage accounts, and compute instances.
 These modules encapsulated best practices, ensuring that deployments were efficient and aligned with organizational standards.

 **📈 Results:**
-- **🌍 Scalability:** Rapidly provisioned Azure resources across different environments and regions with minimal effort.
+- **Scalability:** Rapidly provisioned Azure resources across different environments and regions with minimal effort.
-- **⚙️ Consistency:** Standardized configurations reduced discrepancies and enhanced reliability.
+- **Consistency:** Standardized configurations reduced discrepancies and enhanced reliability.
-- **⏱️ Efficiency:** Significant reduction in deployment times, freeing up the team to focus on core objectives.
+- **⏱Efficiency:** Significant reduction in deployment times, freeing up the team to focus on core objectives.

 ---